ScQ-Cloud/pyquafu/docs/source/installation.rst

    :maxdepth: 2

-In order to get started with MindQuantum, you will need to have a C++ compiler installed on your system as well as a few libraries and programs:
+In order to get started with quafu, you will need to have a C++ compiler installed on your system as well as a few libraries and programs:

     - Python >= 3.5